justinmoon/wallets/m5stack/README.md

 /home/justin/dev/teaching/wallets> cp echo.py /pyboard/main.py
 ```

-If you restart the m5stack you'll notice that the background color did change which means the code at least kind of works, but how can we sent it a message over the USB?
+Upon restarting your m5stack you'll notice that the background color did change which means the code partially works, but how can we sent it a message over the USB?

 Once again, rshell can help us here.
 The `repl` command we've been using just connects over the serial USB port and sends keystrokes to the m5stack.
 When the `main.py` finishes executing, micropython takes over and opens a REPL.
-But when `main.py` doesn't finish execution (e.g. our `while True`) loop, you keystrokes will be sent to the micropython program's standard input, accessible using `input()` and other less hacky ways we'll explore later.
+But when `main.py` doesn't finish execution (e.g. our `while True` loop), keystrokes will be sent to the micropython program's standard input, accessible using `input()` and other less hacky ways we'll explore later.

+Let's try the `repl` command:

 ```
 /home/justin/dev/teaching/wallets> repl